JuheonYi/JuheonYi.github.io/_pages/services.md

 ---

 ### Technical Program Committee
-  * ACM ImmmerCom 2024 (colocated with ACM MobiCom 2024)
+  * ACM ImmmerCom 2024 (co-located with ACM MobiCom 2024)
   * EuroSys 2022 (Shadow PC)
   * ACM SenSys 2022 (Shadow PC)
-  * ACM Wireless of the Students, by the Students, and for the Students (S3) Workshop 2021 (collocated with ACM MobiCom 2021)
+  * ACM Wireless of the Students, by the Students, and for the Students (S3) Workshop 2021 (co-located with ACM MobiCom 2021)
   * ACM MobiSys 2023 (Artifact Evaluation Committee)

 ### External Reviewer